-1. Inserting a new final paragraph on page 97 as follows:

-"The Council's LHS confirms that there is currently no demand for sites to be allocated for Gypsy/Travellers and Travelling Showpeople.
-The Council is committed to working with neighbouring councils to increase our understanding of Gypsy/Traveller needs in the local area and our practice in line with national guidance.".

-2. Replacing the final sentence in the first paragraph of Policy SG2: Housing Mix on page 98 with:

-"The different types and sizes of housing are required to be well integrated throughout the development.".

-3. Replacing the second paragraph of Policy SG2: Housing Mix on page 98 with:

-"Proposals should include houses which are adaptable and responsive to a lifetime of needs.
+- 1. Inserting a new final paragraph on page 97 as follows: - "The Council's LHS confirms that there is currently no demand for sites to be allocated for Gypsy/Travellers and Travelling Showpeople.
+The Council is committed to working with neighbouring councils to increase our understanding of Gypsy/Traveller needs in the local area and our practice in line with national guidance." - 2.
+Replacing the final sentence in the first paragraph of Policy SG2: Housing Mix on page 98 with: - "The different types and sizes of housing are required to be well integrated throughout the development.". - 3.
+Replacing the second paragraph of Policy SG2: Housing Mix on page 98 with: - "Proposals should include houses which are adaptable and responsive to a lifetime of needs.
 In addition to the requirements of building standards, due consideration should be given to unit type, internal room sizes and overall plot size to ensure that units are accessible to as wide a range of people as possible, and that there is potential for future adaptation.
-This requirement is in addition to the requirements of Policy SG4.".
+This requirement is in addition to the requirements of Policy SG4."

-Issue 29 Economic Development Development plan reference: Policy SG5: Economic Development Policy SG8: Digital Communications Infrastructure Policy SG9: Tourism and Visitor Economy Reporter: Gordon S Reid Body or person(s) submitting a representation raising the issue (including reference number): Scottish Natural Herita Scottish Enterprise (25 Broom Kirkhill and Me
+Issue 29 Economic Development Development plan reference: Policy SG5: Economic Development Policy SG8: Digital Communications Infrastructure Policy SG9: Tourism and Visitor Economy Reporter: Gordon S Reid

+Body or person(s) submitting a representation raising the issue (including reference number):

-Scottish Enterprise (250/1) (250/2) Broom, Kirkhill and Mearnskirk Community Council (255/16) VisitScotland (472/1) Aldi Stores (474/3)
+Scottish Natural Heritage (178/10) Scottish Enterprise (250/1) (250/2) Broom, Kirkhill and Mearnskirk Community Council (255/16) VisitScotland (472/1) Aldi Stores (474/3)

 Provision of the

 development plan to

 which the issue

+rolatos:

-relates:Chapter 4: Promoting Sustainable and Inclusive Economic Growth
+Chapter 4: Promoting Sustainable and Inclusive Economic Growth

-Promoting a Successful EconomyPlanning authority's summary of the representation(s):
+Promoting a Successful Economy